braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/windows_universal/analytics/setting_custom_attributes.md

 {: .reset-td-br-1 .reset-td-br-2}

 - `EmailNotificationSubscriptionType`
   - Users will be set to `Subscribed` automatically upon receipt of a valid email address, however, we suggest that you establish an explicit opt-in process and set this value to `OptedIn` upon receipt of explicit consent from your user.
-Visit our [Managing User Subscriptions][10] doc for more details.
 - `PushNotificationSubscriptionType`
   - Users will be set to `Subscribed` automatically upon valid push registration, however, we suggest that you establish an explicit opt-in process and set this value to `OptedIn` upon receipt of explicit consent from your user.
-Visit our [Managing User Subscriptions][10] doc for more details.

->  These types fall under `AppboyPlatform.PCL.Models.NotificationSubscriptionType`
+>  These types fall under `AppboyPlatform.PCL.Models.NotificationSubscriptionType`.
+Visit [Managing user subscriptions][10] for more details.

 [1]: {{site.baseurl}}/developer_guide/platform_integration_guides/windows_universal/analytics/setting_user_ids/#user-id-integration-best-practices--notes
 [2]: http://en.wikipedia.org/wiki/ISO_8601